Amund-Fremming/tero-platform/Tasklist.md

 - [ ] Add core game logic in c# project

 **Cleanup/refactor**
+- [x] Optimize db queries by doing with tokio joins
+- [x] Dynamic query builders, make a service that does this with builder pattern, now its super ugly everywhere, and hard to read

+- [ ] Testing
 - [ ] Refactor route creation, split routers, only return one router per handler
+- [ ] Move cache inside this repo, add syslogs when fails

+- [ ] Go over indexes and optimize
+- [ ] Create relations where possible
+- [ ] Cascades
+    - if a game is deleted, games and base and saved relations need to be deleted

 - [ ] Change admin routes to own router and files (maybe also for auth and user?)
 - [ ] Change webhook to use event streams from auth0, and handle events
 - [ ] Expand refresh token / jwt to be longer than an hour
+- [ ] Better handling for ServerErrors (Rows not affected, cache error)
+- [ ] One endpoint to get all admin related data: stats, popup, config ??
 - [ ] Error handling for client, game full/game does not exist ..
-- [ ] Optimize db queries by doing with tokio joins
-- [ ] Dynamic query builders, make a service that does this with builder pattern, now its super ugly everywhere, and hard to read
-- [ ] Some generic code for paginated queries
-- [ ] Better handling for ServerErrors (Rows not affected, cache error)
-- [ ] Split migrations for better overview
-- [ ] Go over indexes and optimize
-- [ ] Create relations where possible
-- [ ] Cascades
-    - if a game is deleted, games and base and saved relations need to be deleted
-- [ ] Move cache inside this repo, add syslogs when fails
-- One endpoint to get all admin related data: stats, popup, config ??
-- [ ] Testing